 5.1 Design Vessels for the Study Segments

 Eight design vessels were identified within the six study segments.
 The alternatives target improvements for those different design vessels throughout the HSC system.
-Ship simulations are necessary to confirm final dimensions.
 Table 9 below provides the design vessels and study segments they are associated with.